iann0036/tf-cfn-provider/docs/providers/consul/AgentService.md

 # Terraform::Consul::AgentService

-!> The `consul_agent_service` resource has been deprecated in version 2.0.0 of the provider and will be removed in a future release.
+!> The `Terraform::Consul::AgentService` resource has been deprecated in version 2.0.0 of the provider and will be removed in a future release.
 Please read the [upgrade guide](/docs/providers/consul/upgrading.html#deprecation-of-consul_agent_service) for more information.